 Following Hurricane Maria, early implementations demonstrated the feasibility of repurposed battery systems for household backup.

-• Multi-module systems deployed in Utuado
+• Multi-module system deployed in Utuado

 • Low-power configurations meeting essential household needs